carbon-language/carbon-lang/lld/COFF/README.md

 different idea, and then apply the same idea to the ELF if proved to be effective.

-Currently it's able to link everything in LLVM/Clang/LLD on 64-bit Windows.
+The linker supports both x86 and x86-64.
+It's able to link everything for LLVM/Clang/LLD.

 Overall Design
 --------------